liangliannie/deep-learning/make_document/source/usage/data.rst

 `Links to Pytorch Tutorial <https://pytorch.org/tutorials/beginner/blitz/tensor_tutorial.html#sphx-glr-beginner-blitz-tensor-tutorial-py/>`_

-Dataset Class
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 PyTorch provides many tools to make data loading easy and hopefully, to make your code more readable.
-For instance, the abstract class in pytorch **torch.utils.data.Dataset** is the main class to call for loading data, and there are mainly two methods would be called.
+For instance, the abstract class in pytorch **torch.utils.data.Dataset** is the main class to call for loading data, and mainly two methods would be called.

 * __len__: which returns the size/length of the dataset
 * __getitem__: which returns one sample of the dataset based on the index, such that dataset[i] for index i

-In our case, we define the class :code:`class Sino_Dataset(dataset)` inherits from :code:`torch.utils.data.Dataset`
+In our case, we can define the class :code:`class Sino_Dataset(dataset)` inherits from :code:`torch.utils.data.Dataset`

 Here, the length of the dataset is::